 When it came to modifying the bikes engine Briese wasn’t leaving anything to chance.
 Fully aware that the bikes they were lining up against were starting out with much higher capacity and power figures, he would need to perform some rather drastic work on the 649cc engine.
 Internally he modified the cams, cylinder heads, rods and generator rotor and balanced the crankshaft.
 Compression was upped to 13.5:1 and 43mm Ninja ZX10-R injectors were mounted into his custom intake system, using 2 per cylinder.
 A Power Commander manages the engines performance and a custom exhaust system by Moto-life completes the combustion cycle.

 As if all of this wasn’t enough Briese had one more ace up his sleeve.
 Power had already been increased from 61bhp to 90, but it was the addition of a nitrous system that saw the bike reach a final power figure of 150bhp at the rear wheel, a number that they agreed would put them in the running to come home with trophy.

 The second stage of the sprints is fast approaching and will be held in Cologne as part of the Intermot “Customized” exhibition.
 Here Francesca, Dieter and Tommy hope to increase their placing by one to take out the prize as overall winner.

-Once the sprints have been competed all 16 entrants will then be relocated into the 'Intermot Customized' arena where a peoples choice award will take place.
-The award will be for the best custom modification, which I have no doubt "The Underdog" may very well have a good chance of winning.
+Once the sprints have been completed all 16 entrants will then be relocated into the ‘Intermot Customized’ arena where a peoples choice award will take place.
+The award will be for the best custom modification, which I have no doubt “The Underdog” may very well have a good chance of winning.